ibtisam-adil/Math-Magician/README.md

 ## 🚀 Live Demo <a name="To-do List"></a>

 [@Math-Magician](https://ibtisam-calculator-app.netlify.app)
-This is live version of my protfolio project.you can click on this link to watch live demo
+This is live version of my Math-Magician project.you can click on this link to watch live demo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>